 What Does Deer Antler Velvet Do?

 Generally researchers agree that deer antler velvet stimulates the body’s own systems to protect, strengthen and restore functions that are out of balance.

-Deer antler velvet can act as a natural adaptogen, restoring homeostasis to an unbalanced body by helping where it is needed.
+Deer antler velvet is a natural adaptogen, restoring homeostasis to an unbalanced body by helping where it is needed.
 Deer antler velvet has an effect on many systems of the body given its complex chemical composition.
 The active ingredients in deer antler velvet are mostly precursors that are required by the body to process substances that maintain its health and wellbeing.